mahyarnajibi/SNIPER/README.md

 SNIPER is an efficient multi-scale training approach for instance-level recognition tasks like object detection and instance-level segmentataion.
 Instead of processing all pixels in an image pyramid, SNIPER selectively processes context regions around the ground-truth objects (a.k.a *chips*).
-This significantly speeds up the multi-scale training as it operates on low-resolution chips.
+This significantly speeds up multi-scale training as it operates on low-resolution chips.
-Moreover, SNIPER benefits from *Batch Normalization* during training as it makes larger batch-size possible for instance-level recognition tasks.
+Due to its memeory efficient design, SNIPER can benefit from *Batch Normalization* during training and it makes larger batch-sizes possible for instance-level recognition tasks on a single GPU.
+Hence, we do not need to synchronize batch-normalization statistics across GPUs and we can train object detectors similar to the way we do image classification!

 If you find [SNIPER](https://arxiv.org/abs/1805.09300) useful in your research please consider citing:
 ```